GLF

 wrest2

 I also learned later than one of the boys ate off a chicken's head for a prank, and had some other difficulties with allegations of abuse from other female students.
-I settled out of court, for no monetary award, but the two had to sign papers to stay away from me and I believe that they left U.B.

 When Matthew Shepard was killed, I thought - There by the grace of G-d go I. If my friend didn't stop the beating, or if it wasn't in a dorm, who knows what would have happened to me.
 The night after Matthew Shepard's funeral I called up my old friend who still lives in western New York and thanked him again for coming to my aid.
 But it is sad to see that after 30 years gay guys are still being targeted by insecure, violent men.
 Up until that point I never would have believed that there were people who would come on to you, just to beat you up.